 Claire is a BACP registered therapist (MBACP) and a member of the Society for DBT.
 Claire has trained with British Isles DBT Training as well as Marsha Linehan’s online Behavioural Tech programme.

-Claire had been running DBT groups for individuals and families at The Priory for over 2 years as well as running emotion regulation workshops.
+Claire has been running DBT groups for individuals and families both in the private and charitable sectors for over 4 years as well as running emotion regulation workshops.
 Claire specialises in personality disorders as well as individuals suffering with extreme emotional dysregulation and has worked with teens and adults in this client group extensively.
 Claire also has vast experience of working with individuals who repeatedly self harm or engage in parasuicidal behaviours.
 Claire also has additional training in CBT, stress based mindfulness as well as emotion regulation.

 Claire believes in nurturing her clients to radically accept their emotions, past trauma and ultimately accept themselves.
 Alongside this Claire looks to challenge rigid thinking systems and judgmental internal beliefs which continue to hold her clients back from achieving a life worth living.
 Claire hopes to install the skills a client needs to enable them to manage their thoughts, emotions and behaviours by themselves and learn to become their own therapist.
 Many clients have never been able to achieve this and suffered many years of emotional dysregulation as well as strained relationships.
 Claire believes that therapy doesn’t have to be for life but in turn the skills learnt in therapy are.